blackdra-gon/crewz3r/README.md

 ## Webserver

-Start the server with `python3 server.py`.
+Start the server with `poetry python server.py`.
-You can access the user interface at port `5000` via localhost or your local network.
+You can access the user interface on port `5000` via localhost or your local network.

 ## Code style